Approximating Binomial Probabilities In Exercises 19–26, determin... | Channels for Pearson+

 Normal Approximation to the Binomial

-The normal approximation to the binomial distribution is applicable when the number of trials is large, and both np and n(1-p) are greater than 5.
-This allows us to use the normal distribution to estimate probabilities for binomial outcomes, simplifying calculations.
-In this case, we can check if the conditions are met to use the normal distribution for approximating the probability of athletes willing to speak up.
+The normal approximation to the binomial distribution can be used when certain conditions are met, specifically when both np and n(1-p) are greater than 5.
+This allows for the use of the normal distribution to estimate probabilities for binomial scenarios, simplifying calculations and providing a continuous approximation of the discrete binomial probabilities.

 Recommended video: